New Jersey Bankruptcy Attorneys

-Many people are hesitant to open a discussion about filing for bankruptcy, because they worry that their credit will be permanently ruined, that they will be forced to surrender their possessions, or that they will be unable to make major purchases in the future.
+Many people are hesitant to open a discussion about filing for bankruptcy because they worry that their credit will be permanently ruined, that they will be forced to surrender their possessions or lose their home, or that they will be unable to make major purchases in the future.
 However, the truth is that personal bankruptcy is a powerful debt-fighting tool which, over the years, has allowed millions of New Jersey residents to regain control of their financial futures.
 If you need help getting your debt under control, turn to the experienced bankruptcy lawyers of Young, Marr & Associates for assistance filing Chapter 7 or Chapter 13 in New Jersey.

-At Young, Marr & Associates, we have filed more than 5,000 bankruptcy cases during more than 20 years of experience serving debtors throughout the state.
-Over the decades, we have worked with thousands of individuals from all types of financial backgrounds, gaining countless insights along the way into how to make the bankruptcy process work more efficiently for our clients.
-For a free legal consultation about filing for Chapter 13 or Chapter 7 bankruptcy in New Jersey, contact Young, Marr & Associates online, or call our law offices at (215) 701-6519 to get started.
+At Young, Marr & Associates, we have filed more than 5,000 bankruptcy cases and have more than 20 years of experience serving debtors throughout the state.
+Over the decades, we have worked with thousands of individuals from all types of financial backgrounds, gaining countless insights along the way into how to make the bankruptcy process more efficient for our clients.
+For a free legal consultation about filing for Chapter 13 or Chapter 7 bankruptcy in New Jersey, contact Young, Marr & Associates at (609) 755-3115 to get started.

 Filing for Bankruptcy in New Jersey

-Filing for bankruptcy can seem like a complex and daunting process when you’re first learning about the subject.
+Filing for bankruptcy can seem like a complex and daunting process when you are first learning about the subject.
 However, with the assistance of our seasoned and capable New Jersey bankruptcy attorneys, obtaining a successful discharge is within your reach.

 The two most common types of consumer bankruptcy are called Chapter 7, or liquidation, and Chapter 13, or reorganization.
 The type of bankruptcy that you will file is, to some extent, determined by a mandatory financial evaluation called the means test, which looks at your financial resources over a six-month period.
 Depending on the outcome of the means test, you may be required to pay back some or all of your creditors through Chapter 13, or if you qualify, you may be able to obtain a faster discharge with Chapter 7.

 Chapter 7 vs. Chapter 13: Which Type of Bankruptcy Should I File?

 The Chapter 7 bankruptcy process typically lasts from four to six months, though the timeline of each case varies.
-When you file for Chapter 7, the court will appoint a trustee to assess the “bankruptcy estate,” or assets that are part of the bankruptcy case.
+When you file for Chapter 7, the court will appoint a trustee to assess the “bankruptcy estate,” or all of a debtor’s assets at the time of filing.
 Depending on how much you owe and the value of your assets, the trustee may sell certain belongings to help repay your debts.
-However, most Chapter 7 debtors keep all or most of their property.
-Bankruptcy exemptions can protect certain property from being sold by the trustee, and additionally, the trustee may decide not to sell certain pieces of property if the proceeds would not be substantial.
+However, the bankruptcy code provides several protections, called exemptions, that your New Jersey bankruptcy attorney will use to allow you to keep most, if not all, of your property.
+If there is non-exempt property available, it may be advisable to file Chapter 13.

 What Types of Debt Does Bankruptcy Eliminate?